 The Ministry of Health (MOH) regulates medical institutes and their infrastructures.
 The MOH also provides simple access to information regarding public health, potential health threats, and the prevention of diseases.
 The ministry also promotes health research and investments.
 Only available with limited English translation.

 The Ministry of Health in the Ukraine is responsible for implementing regulatory policies in the healthcare industry.
-The ministry ensures access to public information regarding health risks and disease preventative measures, and is charge of altering the public of potential health risks such as diseases or environmental hazards.
-This website is only available in Ukrainian.
+The ministry ensures access to public information regarding health risks and disease preventative measures, and is in charge of altering the public of potential health risks such as diseases or environmental hazards.

 The Ministry of Health (MOH) of the United Arab Emirates is responsible for establishing and implementing policies that regulate the healthcare industry, maintaining infrastructural facilities, and developing healthcare safety systems to counter health hazards.
 The MOH site provides information about the Ministry's services, data and research reports, news, and events.